 If Spotlight is proving more of a hindrance than a help, you can disable it or set it to stop indexing selected items.

-To turn off Spotlight, go to Utilities > Terminal and enter the following command:
+To turn off Spotlight, go to Utilities > Terminal and enter this command:

 sudo launchctl unload -w